 Diespeker has been working with terrazzo since the company was founded in 1881.
 Today, our company is widely regarded as the UK’s (if not Europe’s) leading experts on terrazzo, stocking the widest range in the country.

 Terrazzo originates from Italy where, around 500 years ago, quarry workers used stone offcuts for flooring in their own homes.
 At first, the finish was rough-set and uneven but as methods progressed, the flexibility and benefits of terrazzo were recognised.
 With refined polishing techniques, opportunities for bespoke colouring and flexibility in thickness, it fast became a valued material.

-Terrazzo is either created in bulk from a standard range, or bespoke-made using traditional methods.
-Diespeker imports standard terrazzo from Italy, where our specialist suppliers have the mechanised capability to produce thick sheets of the material and then compress them.
+Diespeker imports selected terrazzo from Italy, where our specialist suppliers have the mechanised capability to produce thick sheets of the material and then compress them.
 This mechanisation process adds strength in the concrete to enable sheets to be sliced thinly and cut into tiles.
-Any detail such as grooves and insets are introduced to the terrazzo at our factory in the UK using state-of-the-art Italian cutting machinery.
+Any detail such as grooves and insets are introduced at our factory in the UK using state-of-the-art Italian cutting machinery.

 For bespoke terrazzo, traditional hand casting skills remain the best way to achieve the required design.
 The process is labour intensive, requiring close attention throughout the process.
 Intense polishing at the end of the process allows the material to come into its own.
 The real attraction of this hand cast material is the way it can be used to create truly unique designs.
 Any number of colour combinations is possible, and special additions to the mix will create an exclusive product.
 An ecological park requested Diespeker to incorporate washers, screws and toothbrushes, resulting in a floor that encapsulated recycling.
 An emerging trend within the luxury market that we are currently exploring is the addition of semi-precious stones to the mix.